 Parent-child table relationships

-There are two ways to define parent-child relationships in Cloud Spanner, table interleaving and foreign keys.
+There are two ways to define parent-child relationships in Spanner: table interleaving and foreign keys.

 significantly improve performance.
 For example, if you have a